azure-glades/groupwatch-server/README.md

 A minimal Node.js + Svelte app for sharing your screen with friends in real-time, featuring:
 - WebRTC video streaming (peer-to-peer)
 - WebSocket-backed chat and room management
-- No authentication—just share a room name
+- No authentication, just share a room name

 Audio can only be shared through browser tabs.
-Be sure to play local videos through the web-browser.
+Be sure to play local videos through the web-browser to share audio.
+I tried to resolve this but it appears to be a limitation of WebRTC.
+Perhaps some other protocol should be take up to achieve this.

 # Quick start: